vedgy/venturous/README.md

 actually parts of one composition.
 For example parts of classical music compositions (movements) are often distributed as separate tracks.
 It is usually desirable to listen to movements in succession and in a proper order.

+Venturous has hierarchical playlist, which reflects file system.
+The playlist is protected from accidental changes.
 Venturous also features playback history, which allows user to identify previously played items and play them again.